 Facilitators of asynchronous training don’t control their learners’ daily training routines, but they usually watch the deadlines closely.

-Having left snail mail coursebooks in the past, asynchronous learning nowadays mostly occurs in a digital format.
+Having left snail mail correspondence courses in the past, asynchronous learning environments now mostly exist in digital format.

 1. eLearning